 California Skin Institute and Dr. Morganroth have been innovators in facial rejuvenation with local anesthesia for years, helping countless patients achieve smoother, tighter skin.
 First described by Dr. Morganroth in 2003, the local anesthesia Vertical Vector Face Lift technique has been published multiple times in surgical textbooks and journals and presented at major medical meetings.
 However, prior to 2011, CSI did not offer non-invasive facelift alternatives due to a lack of consistent and reproducible results from earlier technologies.

-Today, our practice is among just a few in the region to offer the clinically proven and FDA cleared Ultherapy® procedure to lift and tighten loose skin without surgery.
-Though introduced at California Skin Institute just a few years ago, this ultrasound treatment has experienced great popularity with our patients, as it strengthens skin from the inside out, to reduce the appearance of drooping skin and wrinkles in a speedy, non-invasive manner.
-After just one to two treatments, with no downtime, patients experience changes that create and refreshed, uplifting appearance.
+Today, our practice is among just a few in the region to offer the clinically proven and FDA cleared Ultherapy® procedure to lift and tighten loose skin without surgery.*1 Though introduced at California Skin Institute just a few years ago, this ultrasound treatment has experienced great popularity with our patients, as it strengthens skin from the inside out, to reduce the appearance of drooping skin and wrinkles in a speedy, non-invasive manner.* After just a few treatments, with virtually no downtime, patients experience changes that create and refreshed, uplifting appearance.*1

 What is Ultherapy® used for?